dispatch/reboot/README.markdown

   } yield i1 + i2
 ```

+### The Future

-The forthcoming Scala 2.10 defines a Future/Promise type and Dispatch
+The forthcoming **Scala 2.10** defines a Future/Promise type and
-will bind to it after its release.
-We also support Scala 2.8.x and
+Dispatch will bind to it once it's available.
+Dispatch also supports
-2.9.x; the aim is to create an interface that works well with
+Scala 2.8.x and 2.9.x; its aim is to create an interface that works
-existing infrastructure and with all that is coming down the pike.
+well with existing software and with what's coming down the pike.